 I think any home cleaning process needs to examine the possessions we own and whether or not they are serving us.
 There is no point in cleaning things that are just going to sit there and collect more dust that you’ll need to clean again and again.

 Go through your home and assess everything from your knick-knacks to kitchen gadgets to the clothes in your closet.
+You can find my guide to decluttering your home here.
 What are you using on a regular basis?
-If you haven't touched something in the last year, do you truly need it?
+If you haven’t touched something in the last year, do you truly need it?